 MWONL is a culturally diverse, provincial-based non-profit organization that was formed in 1982.
 With a gender specific mandate, the organization delivers programs and services to immigrant and newcomer women and their families in the province of Newfoundland and Labrador.

 During COVID-19, their office is closed until further notice.
 They have started virtual activities for participants.
 To join, fill out the online form on their website to become a member.
-E-mail Anna if you have any questions or concerns with memberships.
 Virtual programming is taking place on Zoom.

 Immigration and Multiculturalism is responsible for the Provincial Government’s strategies, policies, programs, services and initiatives related to the attraction, recruitment and retention of immigrants to the province.
 The office is responsible for five primary areas:

 - Raising awareness within the province of the benefits of immigration;

 - Promoting the province as a desirable destination for prospective immigrants;

 - Administering the Newfoundland and Labrador Provincial Nominee Program (NLPNP) and the Atlantic Immigration Pilot Program (AIPP);

 - Improving retention through enhanced settlement and integration services; and